matrix-org/synapse/docs/admin_api/user_admin_api.rst

 The parameter ``limit`` is optional but is used for pagination, denoting the maximum number of items to return in this call.
 Defaults to ``100``.

-The parameter ``user_id`` is optional and filters to only users with user IDs that contain this value.
+The parameter ``user_id`` is optional and filters to only return users with user IDs that contain this value.
 This parameter is ignored when using the ``name`` parameter.

-The parameter ``name`` is optional and filters to only users with user ID localparts **or** displaynames that contain this value.
+The parameter ``name`` is optional and filters to only return users with user ID localparts **or** displaynames that contain this value.

 The parameter ``guests`` is optional and if ``false`` will **exclude** guest users.